Love On Top: Video Music Awards performance

 Describing Beyoncé as "a veteran on the VMA stage", Kaufman wrote that "the audience was clearly feeling the love also" and praised how she "[got] a bit wild as she brought the tune home with some of her signature."
 Staff members of the AOL's The Boombox commented that the lyrics of the song "felt especially meaningful" to announce her pregnancy to the world.
 Staff members of Rolling Stone called the performance "spectacular" while Todd Martens of the Los Angeles Times called it "rousing".
 Claire Suddath of Time magazine commented that "this offering from the reigning queen of pop music is relatively toned down and yet she still looked and sounded better than nearly everyone else at the awards."
 Similarly, Darren Franich of Entertainment Weekly wrote that "If you had to pick one defining moment, it would have to be Beyoncé's baby bump.
 The diva's rendition of 'Love on Top' might not have been her best VMA performance ever, but there's no denying the sheer electricity in the room when she ended her set by proudly revealing her pregnant tummy."
 A critic of Essence magazine concluded that "[Beyoncé's] performance of 'Love on Top' at the 2011 VMAs [...] will surely be one of the year's most memorable pop culture moments."
 The writers of MTV News placed the performance at number 4 on their list of Best Live MTV Performances of 2011.
 It was stated that Beyoncé was in "typical Sasha Fierce fashion" while the performance was described as "ebullient".
 Erika Ramirez of Billboard magazine put the performance at number two on her list of "Beyonce's 5 Biggest TV Performances" adding that it was "one of the most memorable TV moments of her career".
 Dan Hyman from Rolling Stone listed the performance and Beyoncé's announcement of her pregnancy at number 17 on the list of "The 24 Wildest Moments in VMA History", while Billboard listed it at number 7 on its list of "MTV VMAs' 10 Best Performances Ever" in 2013.
+The performance was nominated for VMAs Most Iconic Performance at the 2024 MTV Video Music Awards.